reflex-dev/reflex-web/docs/wrapping-react/imperative-api.md

     )
 ```

-### 4. Create a Factory Method (Optional)
+### 4. Define the Create Method (Optional)

-For convenience, you might add a class method to create instances:
+For convenience, you might add a class method to create instance of your API:

 ```python
 @classmethod